-Once again, the Ashes are about to keep sports enthusiasts and bettors under its spell.
+Once again, the Ashes keeping sports enthusiasts and bettors under its spell.
 Despite what one may think, The Ashes are not the grey powder fire remains but it’s the title of a world-wide famous cricket tournament.
-In the series of Tests, England and Australia will do their best to either regain or retain the Ashes trophy: an 11 cm tall urn.
+In the series of Tests, England and Australia do their best to either regain or retain the Ashes trophy: an 11 cm tall urn.

-Slow but steady, The 2019 Ashes are getting closer.
-In August this sports event will take off again after the last edition in 2017 was played in Australia.
-We will discuss all of the upcoming Tests dates, the cricket venues that will host them and give you all the reasons why the locations are perfect for this year’s Ashes.
+The third Test only just came to an end and it has been an invigorating ride so far!
+T last edition in 2017 was played in Australia and the home team took their victory.
+We will discuss all of the Ashes dates and venues, the cricket venues that will host them, and give you all the reasons why the locations are perfect for this year’s Ashes!

 |First Test||August 1-5||Edgbaston|

 |Second Test||August 14-18||Lord's|

 As the first three Test matches have now come to an end, it is time to check which team currently is the most likely to snatch the trophy… Contrary to expectations before the Ashes took off, during the first Test Australia proved too big of a match for England and the team from down under took victory in this edition of the Ashes.
 After the second Test ended in a draw, England seemed to redeem themselves and managed to win the third Test.